Water Filter Buying Guide (UK)

 If you want the fastest route to a good choice, use this:

-• Overall favourite: start on /favourites and pick the option that matches your budget.
+• Overall pick: start on /topics and pick the option that matches your budget.

-• Budget favourite: choose the simplest option that meets your core need (don’t overbuy).
+• Budget pick: choose the simplest option that meets your core need (don’t overbuy).

-• Best for sensitive households: prioritise low-fragrance / low-VOC / fewer additives.
+• Good for sensitive households: prioritise low-fragrance / low-VOC / fewer additives.

 👉 Want the shortcuts?
-Shop our favourites →
+Shop our shortlist →